Photo Credit: Lucy Parakhina

 Kristina was commissioned by Campbelltown Arts Centre in 2018 to make MOUNTAIN.
 A work for three dancers, MOUNTAIN is set in a liminal space and is an embodiment of impermanence, transformation and existential threat.

-Third major work Brightness, is a visual and aural kaleidoscope of emergence and transformation in the natural world, drawing attention to the micro-environments that support our existence.
-This work yet to make an offical premiere.
+Third major work Brightness, premiered at Sydney Dance Company’s InDance 2024.
+Brightness is a visual and aural kaleidoscope of emergence and transformation in the natural world, drawing attention to the micro-environments that support our existence.

 Other works include: Summer commissioned by Hong Kong's leading dance company City Contemporary Dance Company premiering in Hong Kong followed by an Australian tour to QPAC Brisbane and Darwin Entertainment Centre in 2018; In Real Life commissioned by Project Animo 2022 (Arts Centre Melbourne); Conform a commission by Sydney Dance Company (SDC) for New Breed season 2015 (Ludwigshafen Germany and Carriageworks Sydney); Grave a dance and video installation with film maker Neil Mansfield for the Lockup Gallery Newcastle through a residency at Catapult Choreographic Hub; Leaning into the Liminal a collaboration with visual artist Lottie Consalvo commissioned by Catapult Choreographic Hub; Shimmering Towards Silence commissioned by Catapult Choreographic Hub 2019; Pacific for SDC Pre-Professional Year 2016 (Carriageworks Sydney); and short works for Dance North Australia’s Communal Table (Brisbane Festival 2019); Expressions Dance Company/Opera Queensland for Mozart Airborne (QPAC 2017); Newcastle Art Gallery + Catapult Dance Crawling Through Mud for Japanese ceramics exhibit SODEISHA (2019); Chinese New Year Luna Festival (2016); Infinite for QL2 (2016).